sissyliberation/nlpclass-fall2013/site/assignments/a1prob.md

 This assignment is based on problems 1-5 of [Jason Eisner](http://www.cs.jhu.edu/~jason/)'s [language modeling homework](https://18d120ec-a-e22e9223-s-sites.googlegroups.com/a/utcompling.com/nlp-s11/assignments/homework-1/eisner_lm_homework.pdf?attachauth=ANoY7crnvOj8DTMuEPniMbpaM6TsNW7G1t807GXUnn8-rZO14f7G_L8KTzU4c0c5E5rhcL0WVmS_yyfTN5B045b9SyrXABL8vTbH9ydSWRFcO8PbwlgbDqSbmYKa6VQk4evqMOfM12ArQ9VzhWd-SeHA6xkhiMFxULD7bAUkY5_bb3yIMj10NSm5lnUo_xIpoJy9kv8v6C2lh3sztweVkqhRJy0XfT0rCNbU8lJfp5RayzYAx0yLMDKeLfTrVQBYRoEnBaFwzr_P&attredirects=0) plus a small programming problem (problem 6).
 Many thanks to Jason E. for making this and other materials for teaching NLP available!

-* Answers to problems 1-5 should be hand-written or printed and handed in before class.
+* Answers to problems 1-4 should be hand-written or printed and handed in before class.
-* Problem 6 asks you to write a small program in Scala, which you will submit through GitHub.

 You are welcome to consult books that cover probability theory, such as DeGroot and Schervish or the appendices of [Cormen et al](http://www.amazon.com/Introduction-Algorithms-Thomas-H-Cormen/dp/0262032937), as well as the slides on probability from Dickinson, Eisner and Martin.
 Also, usage of Wikipedia in conjunction with the course readings, notes and assignments is acceptable (especially if you learn something from it).
 For this assignment, it may be helpful to consult the following: [Algebra of sets](http://en.wikipedia.org/wiki/Algebra_of_sets) (especially if you're rusty on set theory) and [Bayes' theorem](http://en.wikipedia.org/wiki/Bayes%27_theorem) which is not extensively discussed in Jurafsy & Martin.

-There are 100 points total in this assignment.
+There are 70 points total in this assignment.
 Point values for each problem/sub-problem are given below.

-## Problem 1: 33 points total (3 points per subproblem)
+## Problem 1: 33 points

+(3 points per subproblem)

 These short problems will help you get the hang of manipulating probabilities.
 Let `\( \mathcal{E} \neq \emptyset \)` denote the event space (it's just a set, also known as the sample space), and `\( p \)` be a function that assigns a real number in `\( [0,1] \)` to any subset of `\( \mathcal{E} \)`.
 This number is called the probability of the subset.